Skorhpa/ACP-and-ANOVA/README.md

 # ACP-and-ANOVA
-A small project to introduce the notions of data cleaning and multivariate analysis.
+A small project to introduce the notions of data cleaning and multivariate analysis using openfoodfacts' dataset.
+You can find the dataset here : https://fr.openfoodfacts.org/cgi/search.pl

 This was my first real project introducing these concepts.